 From a certain point of view, it may be true that the more lightsabers in a Star Wars movie, the worse it is.
-However, the actual numbers suggest otherwise in terms of there being an inverse relationship between sabers being drawn and film quality.
+However, the actual numbers suggest otherwise in terms of an inverse relationship between sabers being drawn and film quality.

-Kit Bashed has done the hard work for us all and counted up the number of times a lightsaber is drawn or ignited in the movies and compared this to ratings of the first movies against a range of reputable rating websites.
+Kit Bashed has done the hard work for us all and counted the number of times a lightsaber is drawn or ignited in the movies and compared this to ratings of the first movies against a range of reputable rating websites.
 Let's hope he got his numbers correct…

 Episode | Ignitions | Metacritic | Rotten Tomatoes | IMDb | Average |